Guide to Night Vision Glasses & Devices: Binoculars, Monoculars, Goggles & Scopes

-Night Vision Glasses are optical devices that give the user the ability to see images in different levels of light approaching complete darkness.
-They are different to a Night Vision Device as they intensifying what light there is with purely optical means using large diameter objective lenses only.
-Night Glasses include Telescopes and Night Binoculars and are commonly used as Astronomical Binoculars.
+Nightvision Glasses are optical devices that give the user the ability to see images in different levels of light approaching complete darkness.
+They are different to a Night Vision Device because they only intensify what light there is already available with purely optical means using large diameter objective lenses only.
+Nightvision Glasses include Telescopes and Night Binoculars (Giant Binoculars that have very large objective lens diameters) that are most commonly used as Astronomical Binoculars.

 Night vision devices are electro-optical devices comprising an IR image intensifier tube enclosed in a protective casing with some type of mounting system.
 Many NVD's also include IR illuminators and telescopic lenses and thus take the form of night vision monoculars, binoculars, goggles or scopes.
 They are different to Night Glasses because they are not purely optical devices.